jake83741/vnc-lm/README.md

 command: -c "exec litellm --config /app/config.yaml"
 ```

+Most issues will be related to the `litellm_config.yaml` file.
+Double check your model_list vs the examples shown in the [**LiteLLM docs**](https://docs.litellm.ai/docs/providers).
+Some providers require additional litellm_params.
+An example can be found [**here**](https://github.com/jake83741/vnc-lm/blob/a902b22c616e6ae2958a54ca230725c358068722/litellm_config.yaml).

 #### Cache issues
 Cache issues are rare and difficult to reproduce but if one does occur, deleting `bot_cache.json` and re-building the bot should correct it.